Rights After A Motorcycle Accident

 There are a few special considerations that you must take into account with these accidents:

 - A passenger who is riding behind the driver of a motorcycle can sue the negligent party (be it the car driver or motorcycle driver) if he or she is injured due to that negligence.

 Because of these special considerations, it is important that you consult with an experienced attorney who can inform you of all of the laws in your area.
-The lawyers at Wolf & Pravato have extensive experience in negligence cases of this type and will be happy to consult with you about your options.
+The Fort Lauderdale personal injury lawyers at the law offices of Wolf & Pravato have extensive experience in negligence cases of this type and will be happy to consult with you about your options.

 We also help the victims of a motorcycle accident in the following cities: